 Also, margarine does not work with a butter bell.

-Even though I haven’t tried it myself, I understand that even ghee (clarified butter) or whipped butter are not recommend for use in butter bells.
+Even though I haven’t tried it myself, I understand that even ghee (clarified butter) or whipped butter are not recommended for use in butter bells.

 Tips and tricks for using a butter crock